Le Ly Hayslip: Life in Vietnam and the United States

-She fled to Saigon, where she and her mother worked as housekeepers for a wealthy Vietnamese family, but this position ended after Hayslip's affair with her employer and subsequent pregnancy.
+Hayslip fled to Saigon, where she and her mother worked as housekeepers for a wealthy Vietnamese family, but this position ended after Hayslip's affair with her employer and subsequent pregnancy.
 Hayslip and her mother fled to Da Nang.
 During this time, Hayslip supported both her mother and an infant son, Hung (whom she would later rename Jimmy), while unmarried and working in the black market, as an occasional drug courier and, once, as a prostitute.

-She worked for a short period of time as a nurse assistant in a Da Nang hospital and began dating Americans.
+Hayslip worked for a short period of time as a nurse assistant in a Da Nang hospital and began dating Americans.
 She had several unsuccessful relationships before meeting and marrying an American civilian contractor named Ed Munro in 1969.
 Although he was more than twice her age, she had another son with him, Thomas.
 The following year Hayslip moved to San Diego, California, to join him, and briefly supported her family as a homemaker.
 In 1973, he died of emphysema, leaving Le Ly a widow at age 24.

 In 1974 she married Dennis Hayslip.
 Her second marriage, however, was not a happy one.
 Dennis was a heavy drinker, clinically depressed and full of rage.
 Her third and youngest son, Alan, was fathered by Dennis and born on her 26th birthday.
 The couple filed for divorce in 1982 after Dennis committed domestic violence.
 Shortly thereafter, he was found dead in a parked van outside a school building.
 He had established a trust fund, however, that left his wife with some money, and he had insurance that paid off the mortgage of the house.